-SC200U series module is an industrial-grade 4G smart module, supporting Android operating system.
-It is an SMD module with compact packaging and it supports built-in high performance AdrenoTM 610 graphics processing unit (GPU), multiple audio and video codecs, and multiple audio and video input/output interfaces as well as abundant GPIOs.
+The module is a Smart LTE module based on Android operating system, and provides industrial-grade performance.
+It is an SMD module with compact packaging and it supports built-in high performance AdrenoTM 610 GPU, multiple audio and video codecs, and multiple audio and video input/output interfaces as well as abundant GPIO interfaces.